hsiaoyi0504/hsiaoyi0504/README.md

 - ⚡ Fun fact: ...
 -->

 I am a student actively working on topics of bioinformatics and cheminformatics.
+Specifically, I focus on cancer variant calling and finding anti-cancer drugs.

 I will start my PhD in Bioinformatics this Fall at UMich.